 - For finer hair (or extra security) take a small section of hair, comb in the opposite direction to the way your hair falls and grip with a hair pin.
 You then have a sound base in which to slide the fascinator.

-- The general rule with fitting combs is to slide them back onto themselves to create an abrasive service which will GRIP!
+- The general rule with fitting combs is to slide them back onto themselves to create an abrasive surface which will GRIP!

-- Wash your hair the day before you want to wear your fascinator - this helps to keep it in place.
+- Wash your hair the day before you want to wear your fascinator, not the day-of.
+This helps to keep it in place.

 - Consider your hair color.
 Redheads look great with natural and earth tones such as beiges, browns, camel, dark and olive greens.
 Blondes should go for light warm colours like coral, turquoise, apple - neutral navy, beige and taupe also look gorgeous.
 Brunettes suit bright, deep shades.
 Think hot pink, purple, bright blue and emerald, and again neutral black and navy.